nggcasey/cr-scraptheft/README.md

 **Requirements**

--QBCore Framework
+* QBCore Framework
--qb-target
+* qb-target
--ps-dispatch (optional for police alerts)
+* ps-dispatch (optional for police alerts)

 **Features**

--Highly configurable
+* Highly configurable
--Protected against LUA injectors: Uses a server generated randomised token to authenticate before sending rewards to the clients (not tested)
+* Protected against LUA injectors: Uses a server generated randomised token to authenticate before sending rewards to the clients (not tested) -
--Support for ps-dispatch
+* Support for ps-dispatch
--Customisable random dispatch messages and callers -Configurable rewards for each object
+* Customisable random dispatch messages and callers -Configurable rewards for each object